'Fry your food not yourself': Mongrel Mob members promote healthy eating and lifestyle

 Members of the group have also showcased their Mongrel Mob-themed birthday cakes for their young children.

-Despite the promotion of healthy-living and eating, the group was marred by allegations of lying and cheating during a Mongrel Mob noodle-eating competition between a rival from another food Facebook group.
+Despite the promotion of healthy-living and eating, the group was marred by allegations of lying and cheating during a noodle-eating competition between a Mongrel Mob member and a rival from another food Facebook group called Kai Now.

-Footage of the contest was posted to social media, showing an eating competition between Black Power and the Mongrel Mob ending badly.

-Tensions grew as Kai Now Facebook member questioned the Mongrel Mob gangster asking if he was playing fair.
+Tensions grew as the Kai Now Facebook member asked the Mongrel Mob gangster if he was playing fair.

 "I wanna see your bowl bro, that doesn't look like 13 packs in there," he said.